FOSSEE/st-scripts/testing_and_debugging/script.rst

 ...
 R5

 Lets first write a simple function to calculate gcd of two numbers.
-Open an editor and type the code shown on the slide.
+Open an editor and type the code shown on the slide and save it as gcd.py

 ..
 L5